 - We recommend dressing the old grouser back to approximately 1”; this procedure is normally performed using an oxy-acetylene method.
-The best results are achieved when there is a clean, smooth edge to accept the new grouser.
+The best results are achieved when there is a clean, smooth edge to accept the new weld-on grouser bar.

 - Cut bars shorter than full width of the tractor pad – 1/4” to 1/2” short on each end of pad.

 - Tack weld grouser bars on pad at each end and center leaving approximately 1/16” gap, so the grouser bar can move in slightly as the weld shrinks.
 This gap can be obtained by striking the shoe with a heavy center punch.
 Tack welds must be a minimum of 2” in length.

 - It is important to make sure that the ends of the grouser bar are completely welded to the shoe.
 Don’t leave cavities where the weld was started as this will allow the end of the grouser bar to break off.
 The picture shows poorly attached grouser bar.

 - Control bead shape or size of the deposited weld.
 As the hot weld cools, it tends to shrink.
 When a concave bead cools and shrinks, its outer face is stressed in tension.
 By using a convex bead, shrinkage cracks can be avoided because the weld can shrink while cooling without stressing the outer face in tension and reduce cracking tendencies.

 - In all cases, a good quality of low hydrogen welding rod or wire should be used.
 Use proper storage for low hydrogen electrodes and flux to avoid moisture pickup.
 Any hydrogen present tends to separate out and builds up pressure.
 This pressure, when combined with shrinkage stresses and any hardening effect of the steel’s chemistry, may cause tiny cracks.
 Titus Steel recommends using Lincoln Welding Wire as follows: